Azure-Samples/communication-services-dotnet-quickstarts/CallAutomation_Quickstart/README.md

 4. after we get this, we are setting the content location and delete location for testing with out other endpoints.

 ## Download recording
-1. insert the following code snippets above `app.Run()`, rerun the server, and end existing calls.
 ```c#
 app.MapGet("/download", () =>
     {
         Console.WriteLine("download recording endpoint");
         var callRecording = client.GetCallRecording();
         callRecording.DownloadTo(new Uri(contentLocation),"testfile.wav");
         return Results.Ok();